 Council may require a public meeting to be held in respect of any matter arising under these Regulations.
+An elected member of Council shall act as Chairperson of the briefing session.

 Council shall advertise or require the applicant to advertise the application by a minimum of one (1) advertisement in a newspaper circulating in the local area or by other reliable means as deemed appropriate by Council, at least ten (10) calendar days prior to the holding of a briefing session where the application shall be discussed.